fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricPartitionQuorumLossProgress.md

 Running
 ```

-This command checks the progress of a quorum loss operation that has the ID aeaceca9-320d-4f7b-84e8-3cc13c29a974.
+This command checks the progress of a quorum loss fault that has the ID aeaceca9-320d-4f7b-84e8-3cc13c29a974.
-The operation is still running.
+The fault is still running.

 ## PARAMETERS

 ### -OperationId
-Specifies a unique identifier for the operation that this cmdlet checks.
+Specifies a unique identifier for the fault that this cmdlet checks.
 You assign this value when you run **Start-ServiceFabricPartitionQuorumLoss**.

 ```yaml